CallMeGreg/copilot-zero-to-hero/README.md

 At GitHub, I find myself writing _a lot_ of markdown between README's, issues, and discussions.
 However I prefer to take notes in Google Docs, and copying/pasting between the two can be _really_ ugly.

-This is one area where Copilot can really help take the burden of reformatting off your plate.
+This is an area where Copilot can help take the burden of reformatting off your plate.

 When converting something to markdown, try the following prompt: